Greg Boyd (theologian)

-Gregory A. Boyd (born June 2, 1957) is an American theologian, pastor, and author.
-Boyd is Senior Pastor of Woodland Hills Church in St. Paul, Minnesota and President of Reknew.org.
+Gregory A. Boyd (born June 2, 1957) is an American theologian, Anabaptist pastor, and author.
+Boyd is Senior Pastor of Woodland Hills Church in St. Paul, Minnesota, and President of Reknew.org.
 He is one of the leading spokesmen in the growing Neo-Anabaptism movement, which is based in the tradition of Anabaptism and advocates Christian pacifism and a non-violent understanding of God.

 Boyd has also long been known as a leading advocate of open theism.
 In addition, he is known for his writings on the relationship between Christianity and politics, including his best-selling book The Myth of a Christian Nation, which was written after The New York Times published a front-page cover article on Boyd's criticism of the Christian right.
 In 2010, Boyd was listed as one of the twenty most influential living Christian scholars.
 In addition to The New York Times, Boyd has also made appearances on CNN, NPR, the BBC, and The Charlie Rose Show.

 Early life, education, and teaching career

 Boyd was raised as a Roman Catholic but became an atheist as a teenager.
 In 1974, at the age of 16, he converted to Oneness Pentecostalism, but later began questioning the movement's teachings.
 Finally, in late 1979, he became an orthodox Christian.

-After earning a bachelor's degree in Philosophy from the University of Minnesota he attended Yale Divinity School, graduating cum laude with a Master of Divinity degree in 1982.
+After earning a bachelor's degree in philosophy from the University of Minnesota, he attended Yale Divinity School, graduating cum laude with a Master of Divinity degree in 1982.
 He then attended Princeton Theological Seminary, earning a PhD in 1987, graduating magna cum laude.
 While at Princeton he was a classmate of Bart Ehrman and a student of Bruce Metzger.
 Boyd was then Professor of Theology at Bethel University for sixteen years.
 He resigned after there was a dispute between himself and some of the professors there over his open theism advocacy.
 Greg Boyd now teaches at Bethel University on an adjunct basis.
 In 1992 Boyd co-founded Woodland Hills Church.